HiPay Review

 Payment Methods

 220+ payment types per HiPay's marketing, structured across cards, real-time banking, vouchers and e-wallets.
 Cards: Visa, Mastercard, American Express, UnionPay, Carte Bleue, Maestro.
 European APMs: iDEAL (Netherlands), Bancontact and Bancontact Mobile (Belgium), Sofort and Giropay (DACH), Multibanco/MB Way/Payshop (Portugal), MyBank (Italy), Klarna (BNPL), Oney and Divido (BNPL), illicado (vouchers), SEPA Direct Debit and SEPA Credit Transfer.
 Mobile wallets: Apple Pay (web and mobile app), Google Pay.
 Cross-border Chinese: Alipay and WeChat Pay (including POS).
 Crypto: Bitcoin only, auto-converted to EUR.
-The conspicuous gaps for iGaming use: no broad crypto coverage (stablecoins, ETH, altcoins), no LATAM local methods like PIX or OXXO, no significant Asian local rails beyond Chinese wallets, no gambling-specific deposit methods.
+The conspicuous gaps for iGaming use are no broad crypto coverage (stablecoins, ETH, altcoins), no LATAM local methods like PIX or OXXO, no significant Asian local rails beyond Chinese wallets, and no gambling-specific deposit methods.

 Verticals